Construction Estimator (Part-time)

 |CONS1020||Material Estimating and Methods

 Description: This course is intended to guide a student through a proven method of cost estimating.
 This will aid the student in determining material quantities and unit cost for a complete project.
 This course will be of interest to those individuals wishing to learn about estimating in a commercial environment.
-Utilizing the Excel spreadsheet from the previous course and embarking on the industry software 'Timberline', the student will be able to use the documents created in the workplace.
-Cost estimating will be the focus of this course.
-The build-up and calculations of unit costs for materials, labour and equipment by extension to your 'takeoff' job estimates will be the fundamental part of this course.
+Students will be able to utilize various documents created in the workplace.
+The build-up and calculations of unit costs for materials, labour and equipment will be the fundamental part of this course.

 |CONS1030||Construction Contract Bid Management